Mparaiso/snippet-manager/readme.md

 SNIPPET MANAGER
 ===============

-author : M.Paraiso , contact mparaiso@online.frs
+author : M.Paraiso , contact mparaiso@online.fr

 snippet manager help developpers write code snippets , with snippet managers developpers no longer have to search between several places to find how to code ,